parmentelat/nbhosting/fedora/installation.md

   * cpu load

 ## rain check
-* it is also possible to open any of the notebooks: go to the `notebooks` page for a given course (i.e. not the `stats` page); clicking any of the notebooks will open it as if opened by a student whose name is `anonymous`.
+* it is also possible to open any of the notebooks: go to the admin page for a given course; clicking any of the notebooks will open it as if opened by a student whose name is `anonymous`.
 * this is a convenient way to check the course is up and running - in particular, make sure you have built the image for that course !

-# comfort
+# upgrading

-Some additions of mine to feel a little more at home:

 ```
-cd
+cd /root/nbhosting

-dnf -y install git emacs-nox curl

-git clone git://diana.pl.sophia.inria.fr/diana.git
+git pull
-diana/bash/install.sh -b 5 systemd git gitprompt
-echo "source /root/nbhosting/zz-devel/logaliases" >> .bash-private.ish
+./install.sh
 ```

+Make sure to see the reservation explained in `configuration.md`, about possible new variables introduced in `sitesettings.py.example` in the meanwhile.

+# miscell

+#### mountpoint for docker images

+* `/etc/docker/daemon.json` is the place where we define `/nbhosting/dockers` as being `docker`'s workspace; this ***DOES NOT*** depend on the contents of `sitesettings.py`

+#### note on fedora upgrades

+If you upgrade to a more recent fedora, as always `dnf` will take care of the packages that it knows about, but **won't automatically install the `pip` dependencies, that need to be reinstalled manually**.